SUSIE BUFFETT INTERVIEW

 SUSIE BUFFETT:

-Well I actually was in Arizona with her in October of 2003 and she’d had the biopsy the day before she came to Arizona so I was with her in Arizona at this Fortune most powerful women conference and s he’d told me she had a biopsy the day before and I didn’t really think much of it and so we got home and the biopsy results were not good.
+Well I actually was in Arizona with her in October of 2003 and she’d had the biopsy the day before she came to Arizona so I was with her in Arizona at this Fortune most powerful women conference and she’d told me she had a biopsy the day before and I didn’t really think much of it and so we got home and the biopsy results were not good.
 It was stage IV oral cancer and I still didn’t really know what that mean because I’d never known anybody that had oral cancer so, and you know, some cancer is not horrible and some is a death sentence and oral cancer I think is sort of somewhere in between.
 So she called me and told me this and I think—I think I looked it up on the Internet.
 I can remember where I was sitting when all of this was going on.
 It was such a weird thing because at the time, what I read was it’s black men who drink and smoke.
 And I thought, ok she’s none of those things.
 Including she didn’t smoke or drink.
 So my dad, I can’t—I think I may have called my dad and told him not to look on the Internet which I’m sure he already had done, so it wasn’t too long after that.

 03:54:17:07